 In June 2016, the Company entered into an Exclusive License Agreement with Genentech, Inc. ("Genentech License Agreement").
-The details of the Genentech License Agreement are further described in Note 7, "License Agreements", to the consolidated financial statements in the Company's 2021 Annual Report on Form 10-K. In June 2022, the Company paid Genentech a \$7.5 million clinical milestone payment triggered upon the commencement of dosing in the global Phase 2b LUMA study to evaluate the efficacy and safety of BIIB122/DNL151 by the Company's collaboration partner Biogen.
-Biogen is responsible for 50% of any payment obligation to Genentech under the Biogen Collaboration Agreement, including this clinical milestone, and accordingly \$3.8 million of research and development expense was recorded in the three and six months ended June 30, 2022.
-There were no expenses recorded under the Genentech License Agreement for three and six months ended June 30, 2021.
+The details of the Genentech License Agreement are further described in Note 7, "License Agreements", to the consolidated financial statements in the Company's 2021 Annual Report on Form 10-K. In June 2022, the Company paid Genentech a \$7.5 million clinical milestone payment triggered upon the commencement of dosing in the global Phase 2b LUMA study to evaluate the efficacy and safety of BIB122/DNL151 by the Company's collaboration partner Biogen.
+In September 2022, a further \$5.0 million clinical milestone payment was triggered upon the commencement of dosing in the global Phase 3 LIGHTHOUSE study to evaluate the efficacy and safety profile of BIB122/DNL151 by the Company's collaboration partner Biogen.
+This \$5.0 million milestone payment is included within accrued clinical and other research and development costs on the Condensed Consolidated Balance Sheet as of September 30, 2022.

+Biogen is responsible for 50% of any payment obligation to Genentech under the Biogen Collaboration Agreement, including these clinical milestones, and accordingly \$2.5 million and \$6.3 million of research and development expense under this agreement was recorded in the three and nine months ended September 30, 2022, respectively.
+There were no expenses recorded under the Genentech License Agreement for the three and nine months ended September 30, 2021.